Official guidance · Primary source · 2026

 What the document actually is

-On December 10, 2025 Google Search Central published a page titled "AI features and your website" under its Fundamentals section.
+On May 15, 2026 Google Search Central published "Optimizing your website for generative AI features" under its Fundamentals section — a follow-up to its December 2025 "AI features and your website" page.
 It's not a blog post.
 It's not a Twitter thread from a search advocate.
 It's official documentation, written in the same register as the rest of Search Central, and it's the closest thing to a primary source on what Google AI Overviews and AI Mode reward.

 The document is short — under 1,500 words — and almost defiantly plain.
 It does not promise a ranking advantage.
 It does not introduce a new file format, a new schema, or a new sitemap variant.
 It restates, in unusually direct language, that the same indexability and quality requirements that govern Google Search govern its AI features too.